 - bulging eyes and vision problems

-There is no treatment to stop the immune system from attacking the thyroid gland and causing it to overproduce hormones.
+There’s no treatment to stop the immune system from attacking the thyroid gland and causing it to overproduce hormones.
 However, the symptoms of Graves’ disease can be controlled in several ways, often with a combination of treatments:

-- beta blockers to control rapid heart rate, anxiety, and sweating
+- beta-blockers to control rapid heart rate, anxiety, and sweating

 Successful hyperthyroidism treatment usually results in hypothyroidism.
 You’ll have to take hormone-replacement medication from that point forward.
 Graves’ disease can lead to heart problems and brittle bones if it’s left untreated.

 Goiter can affect anyone at any age, especially in areas of the world where foods rich in iodine are in short supply.
 However, goiters are more common after the age of 40 and in women, who are more likely to have thyroid disorders.
 Other risk factors include family medical history, certain medication usage, pregnancy, and radiation exposure.

-- swelling/tightness in the neck
+- swelling or tightness in your neck

-- breathing and/or swallowing difficulties
+- difficulties breathing or swallowing

 - coughing or wheezing